Software Subscription Agreements

 A factor to keep in mind is long-term cost, based upon your needs.
 Over time, the monthly or annual fee that are you paying for a subscription agreement may exceed what you would have paid, upfront for a perpetual agreement.

 If you need help with software subscription agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.